Position: durable workflows pair naturally with agentic workflows.

 Log:

-- Current FSM state and chosen high-level action.
+- Current FSM state and inputs to the agent.

 - All MCP tool calls (inputs, outputs, duration).